sveiae/website/_pages/about.md

   actions:
   - label: "Pricing"
     url: "/pricing/"
-excerpt: "against industry peers"
+excerpt: "Who we are"
-intro:
+# intro:
-  - excerpt: 'Get a comparable understanding of your security'
+#   - excerpt: 'Get a comparable understanding of your security'
 ---
 {% include feature_row id="intro" type="center" %}